 EULAs reduce your chances of legal disputes with users.
 When federal or state laws govern a particular software function, like a financial transaction, for example, EULAs are critically important.
 In this case, an EULA should explain how users can collect sensitive data such as bank and credit card account numbers.

 One problem that arises with EULAs is the doctrine of “informed consent“.
 This is the idea that a party to a contract should fully understand its terms.
 Understanding a lengthy, dense legal document, such as an EULA, is difficult at best for most software users.
 This is particularly true when the document is presented online and in small type.
 Experts in the field of information technology have recently proposed some solutions to this problem.

-Software vendors can use an EULA template to generate these agreements.
-Whether you’re using an EULA generator available online or an attorney versed in the details of software licensing agreements, note that an EULA typically consists of several sections, including:
+Software vendors can use our EULA template to create these agreements.
+Whether you’re using a EULA generator available online or an attorney versed in the details of software licensing agreements, note that an EULA typically consists of several sections, including:

 - Definition of terms

 In most EULA agreements, subheads clearly describe the function of each section.
 At the end of each section, the EULA asks the user to check a box to agree with the terms and continue with the document.